Ways of Coping with Stress and Improving Mental Health

 Stigma Towards Masking and Vaccinations

 As the pandemic response has progressed there has been a stigma towards those who did not want to wear masks and who don't want to get vaccinated.
-As of June 15th, Marin is now aligned with the state's guidelines and masking rules have been relaxed.
-People have a choice to wear masks or not wear masks, except in public indoor spaces, depending on their vaccination status.
-On August 2, Marin County joined various other Bay Area counties in requiring the use of masks indoors, regardless of vaccination status.
-This mandate for an increase in mask-use was received both positively and negatively by the community.
+Marin is aligned with the state's guidelines around masking rules.
+People have a choice to wear masks or not wear masks, depending on their vaccination status, except in certain public indoor spaces where everyone is required to mask.
 There still exists stigma towards those who choose to wear masks even in spaces where it's not required and also against those who refuse their use.
 Additionally, there exists a myriad of perspectives towards receiving a COVID-19 vaccine.
-We can stop this stigma by offering support for each person's choice, becoming more informed about masking/vaccination facts, and making an effort to understand why they feel the way they do.
+We can stop this stigma by offering support for each person's choice, becoming more informed about masking/vaccination facts, and making an effort to understand why people feel the way they do.
 Offering empathy towards those around us and being aware that each individual's pandemic experience has been unique can help create bridges with those who have differing perspectives.

 Please visit the CDC website for more information on how to stop stigma related to COVID-19.